 The educational services industry can attribute much of its success to the increased demand for higher education.
 Each year the amount of college students expands, as more people begin to recognize the value of higher education.
 Additionally, many people are realizing the value of practical education, choosing the route of trade schooling.

 Prospective franchisees of the industry are guaranteed the advantage of a tested, preexisting educational system.
 Establishing a credible and effective curriculum is challenging and risky.
 With a franchise, this trial-and-error process is already complete.
 Not to mention, the brand name and positive reputation have already been established.
 This enables franchisees to influence our current educational system without needing to return to school for a degree in education.

-A franchise business in the educational field can be a tool to reform the current educational system.
+A franchise in the educational field can be a tool to reform the current educational system.
 Franchises allow for large-scale marketing and influence, which smaller companies are often unable to afford.
 People like Kevin Lee use an educational business as an opportunity to address issues in today’s schools.
 In an interview with Entrepreneur, Lee explained his desire to open an educational franchise stemmed from the shortcomings in the public education systems.
-Franchising with Best in Class gave Lee the opportunity to make a positive impact in the communities close to him.
+Franchising with Best in Class gave Lee the opportunity to make a positive impact on the communities close to him.